Dr. Julie FY Forister, OD, FAAO, grew up in the South Bay and graduated from South High School (located 1 mile from the practice).

 She graduated from the University of California, San Diego (UCSD) with a major in Biochemistry/Cell Biology and a minor in French Literature.
 Dr. Hong attended and received her Doctorate of Optometry (OD) from Southern California College of Optometry (SCCO) in 2005 and went on to a residency in Low Vision/Primary Care at the VA Palo Alto Health Care Center, Palo Alto, CA.

-She has many years of experience with co-managing LASIK patients.
+She has many years of experience with co-managing LASIK and cataract post-op patients.
 Dr. Hong is also a member of Volunteer Optometric Services to Humanity (VOSH), serving as co-president of the California chapter for several years.
 She has stayed locally and traveled internationally with VOSH to provide critical vision care to underserved populations.

 Phone: (424)341-EYE1 or (424-341-3931)